 The story of the Slender Man (or Slenderman) is one of the newer urban legends on the block, but the myth took off and has spawned numerous "sightings", appearances in video games, Halloween costumes, and even a feature-length movie!
 Originally, the first pictures of the Slender Man were created for a horror picture contest, and they went absolutely viral.
 He was a slim, suited man with tentacle-like limbs coming out of his back and he didn't have a face—and he was in the background of a photo of children at a playground.
 Due to the fact that the legend of the Slenderman is built off of a manipulated image, you can perpetuate the myth with a variety of stories, or one of your own creation.
 (He generally appears in the woods, and he likes to prey on children and young adults.)
 Unfortunately, some people have believed this myth—usually teens—and there have been actual crimes and stabbings in connection to the Slender Man myth.
 Should your audience be really freaked out by this or any other campfire tales, kindly remind them that they are simply stories and nothing more.

 We hope you enjoyed our round-up of spooky stories to tell around the campfire!
 There are lots of oldies but goodies here, but it's hard to list all of the favorites or else we'd need to write a book.
+You can also check out these ghost sightings for more tales.
 What are some of your favorite stories?
 Did we include them?
 What are some good stories that we haven't mentioned?
 Feel free to share your stories with us in the comments below.
 (Bonus points if you share your story while eating a s'more!)